 Some potential event ideas include:

-Make sure not to skip this step when addressing ways to increase viewership on live event broadcasts.
-It’s important to find an online video platform (OVP) that can host not only live streams but VOD (video-on-demand) as well.
-That way, you can create playlists of VOD content that function as a TV channel; you pick the times a certain video will be available, and your viewers can watch that content.
+It’s important to find an online video platform (OVP) that can host not only live streams but VOD content, as well.
+That way, you can create playlists of VOD content so it is easy for viewers to access related content in just a couple of clicks.

 In general, you want to keep your live broadcasts streaming for as long as possible.
 Why?
 A longer live broadcast offers more time for your audience to get engaged.